tkhahns/Video_Data_Processing/docs/macos_instructions.md

 ---

-## Detect Emotions in Videos
+## Detect Emotions and Body Poses in Videos

-You can detect and analyze facial emotions in videos using the provided emotion recognition tool:
+You can detect and analyze facial emotions and body poses in videos using the provided emotion recognition tool:

 ### Option 1: Using the convenience script (recommended)